Green (R.E.M. album)

-Green is the sixth studio album by American rock band R.E.M., released on November 7, 1988 by Warner Bros.
-Records.
+Green is the sixth studio album by American rock band R.E.M., released in the United States on November 8, 1988, by Warner Bros.
+Records and the following day in the UK and Europe.
 The second album to be produced by the band and Scott Litt, it continued to explore political issues both in its lyrics and packaging.
 The band experimented on the album, writing major-key rock songs and incorporating new instruments into their sound including the mandolin, as well as switching their original instruments on other songs.

-Upon its release, Green was a critical and commercial success.
+Green was a critical and commercial success.
 To promote Green, the band embarked on an 11-month world tour and released four singles from the album: "Orange Crush", "Stand", "Pop Song 89", and "Get Up".

 Background and recording

 With the release of Document in 1987, R.E.M. fulfilled its contract with I.R.S.
 Records.
 Frustrated that its records did not see satisfactory overseas distribution, in early 1988 the band told I.R.S. head Jay Boberg that it was leaving the label.
 Guitarist Peter Buck also explained that his group felt it was being pressured to sell well by I.R.S., yet felt I.R.S.'s distributor MCA Records did not consider the ensemble a priority.
-R.E.M.'s management then approached any record companies that expressed interest in the band.
+R.E.M.'s management then approached any record companies that had expressed interest in the band.
 Though other labels offered more money, R.E.M. ultimately signed a deal with Warner Bros.
 Records—reportedly between $6 million and $12 million—due to the company's assurance of total creative freedom.
 In light of its move to a major label, the band became defensive in interviews against accusations from some fans who claimed it was selling out.